-Many traumatic events have happened in our world recently.
-Even if you haven’t personally experienced a trauma, it’s totally normal to feel it vicariously – sometimes just from watching the news.
+Even if you haven’t personally experienced trauma, it’s totally normal to feel it vicariously – sometimes just from watching the news.

-Understanding how to cope with distressing experiences and symptoms is something we ALL need, so we can help ourselves and help others effectively.
+Understanding how to cope with distressing experiences and the symptoms they can cause is something we ALL need, so we can help ourselves and help others effectively during these trying times.

-Most importantly, know that everything you’re feeling at this time is probably normal and expected.
-Still, you deserve amazing support.
-Just because trauma is normal, doesn’t mean you should handle it alone.
+Also, support is essential, and you deserve to put amazing support in place for yourself.
+Just because trauma is normal doesn’t mean you should handle it alone.
 Explore your options, and find the support that works for you.

 I’d love to give you some power back today.